 |Boiler Types||Central Heating Control||Temperature Measurement|

+It is surprising how many different faults radiators and thermostatic radiator valves can suffer from but even more surprising is the fact that the majority of radiator faults can be fixed by just turning the radiator on and setting the thermostatic radiator valve properly.
 Often referred to as TRVs the purpose of these valves is to enable control of the temperature in individual rooms, turning off the hot water flow when the room reaches the set temperature.
 If radiators are not fitted with these there is considerable scope to improve the efficiency of the heating system by fitting them.
 Unless there is a bypass system one radiator, usually the bathroom, should not be fitted with one otherwise when all rooms reach their set temperature the pump will be trying to force water through a blocked system.

 The valve is set by turning the control knob to set the desired room temperature.
 Since rooms can take a long while to reach temperature setting these valves correctly isn't a quick process.
 The best way is to do it for each room over several days, before adjusting the valve make sure the heating has been on for a few hours to make sure it has stabilised.
 If the room is too hot screw the valve clockwise one mark and check the temperature again the next day.
 Unscrew the valve one mark if the room is too cold.